-Strand 15: Social Enterprise Impact New Foundations Award Funded by the Department of Rural and Community Development Up to 2 awards will be made under this strand This award will be 9 months in duration
+Strand 15: Social Enterprise Impact New Foundations Award Funded by the Department of Rural and Community Development This award will be 9 months in duration

 Introduction

 The Department of Rural and Community Development (DRCD) was established in July 2017 to provide a renewed and consolidated focus on rural and community development in Ireland.
 The Department's mission is "to promote rural and community development and to support vibrant, inclusive and sustainable communities throughout Ireland".
 In line with this mission, a key objective of the Department is to develop a strong policy framework and provide a full range of appropriate supports to improve the capability of organisations that deliver services to individuals and communities, tackle social issues, and contribute to a fairer and more inclusive society.
 Social enterprise comes within the policy remit of DRCD.